shantanu-ai/DPN-SA/README.md

 ## Description
 Repository of Deep Propensity Network - Sparse Autoencoder (DPN-SA) to calculate propensity score using sparse autoencoder - Paper accepted and in print at Journal of the American Medical Informatics Association.
-Will update the link of the paper soon.
+Will update the link of the published manuscript soon.

 ## Introduction
 A deep learning model - deep propensity network using a sparse autoencoder (DPN-SA), for calculating Propensity Score Mathcing(PSN) to tackle the problems of high dimensionality and residual confounding.
 It uses a sparse autoencoder in place the Propensity dropout module in Deep counterfactual network - Propensity dropout architecture(DCN-PD).